Power of the Void

 - In a Michael Moorcock story, one of the heroes encounters an area of the world that's a complete white void.
 After wandering around for a while, he discovers a Reality Warper that for various reasons wants to be one with the perfect void.
 The hero grants the Reality Warper's wish by shooting him with an arrow point blank; once the Reality Warper dies, the white void becomes a normal landscape again.

-- In The Silmarillion, the Unlight of Ungoliant falls somewhere between Casting a Shadow and the Power of the Void.
+- In The Silmarillion, the Unlight of Ungoliant, a creature that eats light, falls somewhere between Casting a Shadow and the Power of the Void.

 - The villain in Dragon's Winter has command over the void.
 It's how he manages to bind Karadur's power.